Mostafa2115/IEEE-CS-25-BACKEND/MySQL/Research.md

 SQL Server’s database recovery model controls how the write-ahead transaction log is managed in important ways, including how much information is written to the transaction log, and how long data will remain in the transaction log.

 ---
+# Multi-Version Concurrency Control (MVCC)

+**Multi-Version Concurrency Control (MVCC)** is a database optimization method that creates redundant copies of records to allow for safe concurrent reading and updating of data.
+When using MVCC, DBMS reads and writes are not blocked by one another.

+**Concurrency control** is a technique that keeps concurrent processes running to avoid read/write conflicts or other irregularities in a database.

+Whenever data needs to be updated, instead of replacing the old information with the new one, an MVCC database generates a newer version of the data item.

+---
+# MySQL Trigger

+A **MySQL trigger** is a stored program (with queries) which is executed automatically to respond to a specific event such as **insertion, updating,** or **deletion** occurring in a table.

+---
 # Resources
 - [What is the database and why does it exist](https://www.techtarget.com/searchdatamanagement/definition/database)
 - [What is SQL](https://www.w3schools.com/sql/sql_intro.asp)